scinlp-workshop/scinlp-workshop.github.io/scinlp2020_qa.md

 Q3: "How well do  you think we have done in communicating science to the larger public in this time?
 Do you think we have a role to play there?
 What might some research questions there be?"

 Q4: "How do you assess/evaluate output of your work (during initial stages) without asking too much input from Biomed experts.
 Or is domain knowledge sort of important entry criteria to work?"

+Asma (offline): "Generally, by designing and creating a (small) test set for the targeted task, manually validated (or annotated, if possible) by domain experts.
+Defining and validating the annotation guidelines with medical experts is a good starting point towards learning more about the domain and the task before building automatic systems."

 Q5: "What is your vision on the policy consequence of scientific NLP (both in biomedical and in general science)?
 Such as informing better NIH/NSF grant policies for solving replication crisis, exploring unknown frontier, etc."